iDragos1234/Research-Project/README.md

 sbatch run.sh
 ```

-The preprocessing step will perform specific transformations on all data from the input folder and write it to an HDF5 file as output.
+The preprocessing step will perform specific transforms on all data from the input folder and write it to an HDF5 file as output.